deepsense-ai/seahorse/docs/bundled_image_overview.md

     vagrant reload

 ## Replacing Seahorse Bundled Image With the Latest Version
-If you want to replace your Seahorse with the newest version you need to:
+If you want to replace your Seahorse with the newest version you need to invoke the commands below.
+Please keep in mind that the current version of Seahorse will be completely erased, meaning that all workflows stored in Seahorse will be deleted, too.
 {% highlight bash %}
-# stop currently running Seahorse
+# stop and delete current Seahorse
-vagrant halt
+vagrant destroy
 # remove current seahorse box
 vagrant box remove seahorse-vm
 # remove older Vagrantfile